warte67/SDOM/docs/progress.md

 ---
 ## [October 15, 2025]
 - **UI controls:**
+  - Implemented `TriStateCheckbox` (type name: "TristateCheckbox"). `onEvent()` cycles through states (unchecked → checked → indeterminate → unchecked) and queues a `StateChanged` event with previous/new state in the payload.
   - Implemented `Radiobox` (type name: "Radiobox"). `onEvent()` clears sibling radioboxes then selects the clicked control (simple, DOM-style radio semantics).
 Decided not to add nullable/allow-unselect behavior for now.
   - `Checkbox` now accepts multiple aliases for the checked state in Lua: `is_checked`, `checked`, `is_selected`, and `selected`.
   - Exposed `text` property for `Button`, `Radiobox`, and `Checkbox` to Lua so label text can be read/modified from scripts.